 III.
 Airline obligations

 Airlines have obligations toward passengers affected by flight disruptions.
-The obligations described below for delays and cancellations will come into effect on December 15, 2019.
-There are also specific requirements when a passenger is denied boarding, which are in effect as of July 15, 2019 and are described in Denied Boarding: A Guide.
+More information on obligations in the event of flight delays and cancellations can be found in Flight Delays and Cancellations: A Guide.
+There are also specific requirements when a passenger is denied boarding and are described in Denied Boarding: A Guide.

 Here are airlines' obligations depending on the cause of the flight disruption:

-- Situations within the carrier's control: keep the passenger informed, meet the standards of treatment, compensate the passenger, and re-book the passenger.
+- Situations within the airline's control: keep the passenger informed, meet the standards of treatment, compensate the passenger, and re-book the passenger.

-- Situations within the carrier's control but required for safety: keep the passenger informed, meet the standards of treatment, and re-book the passenger.
+- Situations within the airline's control but required for safety: keep the passenger informed, meet the standards of treatment, and re-book the passenger.

-- Situations outside the carrier's control: keep the passenger informed and re-book the passenger.
+- Situations outside the airline's control: keep the passenger informed and re-book the passenger.

 The next sections look at each of these categories, and the situations they cover, in more detail.

-This category concerns flights disrupted for reasons that are within the carrier's control, other than safety.
+This category concerns flights disrupted for reasons that are within the airline's control, other than safety.
 Often, these stem from commercial decisions the airline makes.
 They can also stem from decisions the airline makes in its day-to-day operations, such as how it manages aircraft maintenance and staffing schedules.
-Any issues found during scheduled maintenance would be considered within the carrier's control.
-Note that contracted parties that support a carrier's operations, are generally considered to be "within the carrier's control".
+Any issues found during scheduled maintenance would be considered within the airline's control.
+Note that contracted parties that support an airline's operations, are generally considered to be "within the airline's control".

-Flight disruptions caused by the following would generally be within a carrier's control.
+Flight disruptions caused by the following would generally be within an airline's control.

 - Overbooking flights;